 You don't need a stupendous reason to pop the champagne (or well, any reason at all for that matter).
 Be it a small victory in the kitchen, a great conversation with your mother-in-law or a productive day at work, toasting to the good things (no matter how small) together will keep the good vibes rolling.
 Treat yourselves to a night out or splurge a little on that new home accessory you always wanted.

-Those three simple words can prove difficult to say when the problems of real life takes over.
+These three simple words can prove difficult to say when the problems of real life takes over.
 But don't ever stop saying them - sometimes, all we need is a simple reminder to get us going when things get rough.
 And saying it when you're in the midst of a disagreement helps reassure the other party that no matter how angry you are at each other, you're still committed to making your marriage work (and vice versa).